Comp 412 provides the student with an overview of the issues that

 routine work and focused the labs on tasks that should give you deeper

-insight into a specific problem---compiling, register allocation, parsing, and
+insight into a specific problem---scanning and parsing, register allocation,

 We will use the book